 SCHOOL DAY

 Years 1, 2, 3, 4

-8.45 am The school gate is open and children go directly to class
+8.45 am The school gate is open and children go directly to class 9.00 am

-8.55 am Morning session begins
+Morning session begins

+10:30-11:00 am Morning break, key stage split, 15 minutes each

-10:45-11:00 am Morning break 12:00/12:15 - 1:00/1:15 pm Lunchtime
+12:00 - 1:00 pm Lunchtime

 1:00/1.15 pm Afternoon session begins

 2:15 - 2:30pm Afternoon break (Years 1 and 2)

 3:30 pm School day ends

-In order to stagger the queue for lunch, classes take turns to finish their morning lessons at 12.00 or 12.15 and then have their lunch break finish at 1.00 or 1.15

 Rainbows

-8:55 am Parents bring their children to the area outside the Rainbows
+8:45-9.00 am Parents bring their children to the area outside the Rainbows

-classroom and accompany them into school when the door is opened.
+classroom and are greeted by staff.

 11:45 - 1:00 pm Lunch.

 3:20 pm Parents collect their children from the classroom door.
 In Rainbow class, morning and afternoon break-times vary and children have access to the outside play area at most times of the day.
-All children should be in schoolby 8:55 am, when the gate into school is locked.
+All children should be in school by 9:00 am, when the gate into school is locked.
 We do like children to be on time - but it is better to come late than not at all.
-Children will be dismissed at 3.30 pm.
-The children are escorted to the main gate and are only released to a named responsible adult (over 16).
+Children will be dismissed at 3.30 pm from the main playground to a named responsible adult (over 16).

 Please note: for all children, we understand that occasionally parents are unexpectedly delayed at the end of the school day.
 If you are delayed, please contact the school on 01462-711637 as soon as possible so a message can be given to your child's teacher and inform us of alternative collection arrangements.
 If you have made alternative arrangements for your child's collection (e.g. going home with another parent, going to a friend's house etc.) the school must be informed via the home/school communication book, phone or letter on that day as to who will be responsible for their safe collection.
 In line with our safeguarding policy, we cannot release a child unless this permission has been given.
-2020-2021 Shillington Lower School

 We opened our own pre-school - Pixie Class on the site in September 2017.
 This provides a direct link between the main-school staff and our great team of teacher and pre-school specialists working with our Pixies.
 The mutual gains are already in evidence and will certainly grow and develop over the coming years.
 Pixies is open in school term times and runs from 9.00am to 3.15pm each day.

-OFSTED 2017 We were very pleased with the numerous tributes given to the school, pupils and staff in the course of the inspection of our school in May 2017: - ✓ You ensure that teaching standards are high across the school - ✓ Pupils make consistently strong progress

-- ✓ You also ensure that pupils behave well in lessons and around the school - ✓ Pupils said how much they enjoy coming to school - ✓ Pupils are respectful towards adults and co-operate well together - ✓ Pupils are kind to each other and treat each other with respect - ✓ There is a clear emphasis placed by all staff on developing pupils' positive attitudes to learning - ✓ Parents are equally positive about their children being happy and well looked after at school
+OFSTED 2017 We were very pleased with the numerous tributes given to the school, pupils and staff in the course of the inspection of our school in May 2017: - ✓ You ensure that teaching standards are high across the school - ✓ Pupils make consistently strong progress - ✓ Your thoughtful promotion of pupils' social and emotional well-being continues to be a strength of the school - ✓ You also ensure that pupils behave well in lessons and around the school - ✓ Pupils said how much they enjoy coming to school - ✓ Pupils are respectful towards adults and co-operate well together - ✓ Pupils are kind to each other and treat each other with respect - ✓ There is a clear emphasis placed by all staff on developing pupils' positive attitudes to learning - ✓ Parents are equally positive about their children being happy and well looked after at school